Social Media Marketing FAQs

-If your business or nonprofit is 1) treading water, 2) feeling its way in the dark or 3) otherwise experiencing hits and misses when it comes to Facebook, Twitter, Instagram, LinkedIn, Pinterest, Snapchat and all the others – know that you are not alone.
+Using social media as a marketing tool can feel like uncertain territory, as best practices and content trends are always in flux.
+If your business or nonprofit is experiencing hits and misses when it comes to Facebook, Twitter, Instagram, LinkedIn, Pinterest, Snapchat and all the others, know that you are not alone.

-Each business we speak with has its own social media goals, challenges and knowledge gaps, but over the years we’ve noticed these most frequently asked questions about social media strategy.
+Each business we speak with has its own social media goals, challenges and knowledge gaps, but over the years these social media questions have come up often.
+We’re answering them for you today.

 Frequently Asked Questions About Social Media Strategy